MicrosoftDocs/iis-docs/iis/publish/using-the-ftp-service/configure-ftp-with-iis-manager-authentication-in-iis-7.md

 1. You created a new FTP site named "My New FTP Site":

-    - You specified the site's content root at "%SystemDrive%\inetpub\ftproot".
+    - You specified the site's content root at `%SystemDrive%\inetpub\ftproot`.
     - You bound the FTP site to the local loopback address for your computer on port 21, choosing not to use Secure Sockets Layer (SSL) for the FTP site.
     - You configured Basic Authentication to the FTP site, and created an authorization rule that allows the administrator account both "Read" and "Write" permissions for the FTP site.
 2. You configured the FTP site to use an IIS 7 Manager account: